Old-Fashioned Chivalrous Romance 101 – A Guide

 There are reviews and articles on our website that include content with sex scenes.
 However, we do attempt to include a content warning.
 We also try not to pick films or shows with numerous explicit scenes.
 We strive to promote old-fashioned romance after all.
 We do have a “clean romance” category but not all content is considered “clean” or completely wholesome.

-If there are sex scenes, we aim to discuss the stories with PG-13 like content or below minus a few exceptions.
+If there are sex scenes, we aim to discuss the stories with less explicit content minus a few exceptions.
 As said above, with old-fashioned chivalrous romance, sex scenes are better left to the imagination.
 And ideally, when sex happens in a story, it’s necessary to the plot and isn’t explicit or pornographic in nature.
 And rather is about human connection.

 We also take various things into consideration.
 If it’s a review, we take the overall feel of a series into account.
 Entertainment with R-Rated content (including TV-MA or the equivalent in literature), for instance, will be more artistic and thoughtful than crude, excessively violent or continuously explicit.